12 Best Things to Do in Greece

 This one of the things to do in Greece for the men only; no, we’re not being sexist, just relaying the rules of the Eastern Orthodox church’s most holy site.
 Mount Athos is the location of 20 monasteries and the home of nearly 2,000 monks, who are all male.
 Established in the ninth century, it’s the oldest monastic community in the world, and a fascinating step back into history; however, the rules haven’t changed much across the centuries: No women within 500 meters of the shore, lest they distract the monks from their prayers.

 Get romantic on Santorini

 There’s something about this idyllic Grecian island that makes you think of romance as soon as you step on its shores.
 Maybe it’s the mesmerizing mix of volcanic terrain, or the eye-catching architecture (the white houses carved into the cliffs of Fira and Oia are instantly recognizable), or the views of the blue sea from the cliffs, or the way the entire island stops to watch the spectacular sunsets everything evening.
 Whatever it is, Santorini simply oozes Aegean amour.
-On a budget?
-This is the cheapest time to visit Santorini and other top destinations.
+Before booking your tickets, make sure you know the best time to visit Greece.